How to use match case in Python

 Move faster with Replit

-• Build a command-line interpreter that parses user inputs like move x y or quit.
+- A command-line tool that parses user inputs like

 Common errors and challenges

-Navigating match-case is mostly straightforward, but a few common errors can lead to unexpected behavior in your code.
+While match-case is powerful, a few common pitfalls can lead to unexpected bugs if you're not careful.

 Forgetting the case _ wildcard for handling unexpected values